 Most people experience occasional acid reflux or GER.
 However, in some cases the digestive condition is chronic.
 It’s considered gastroesophageal reflux disease (GERD) if it occurs more than twice a week.

 Acid reflux can affect infants and children as well as adults.
 Children under 12 usually don’t experience heartburn.
 Instead they have alternative symptoms like:

 - trouble swallowing

 These alternative symptoms can also appear in adults.

 Acid reflux causes the burning sensation in the middle of the chest known as heartburn.
 The pain may be so intense that it is mistaken for a heart attack.
 Some foods, smoking, and certain medications can trigger or worsen heartburn.
 Most people with mild reflux get relief through lifestyle changes.

 Reflux esophagitis is a type of esophagitis associated with GERD.
-It’s caused by stomach acid backing up into the esophagus, damaging the tissues and often causes heartburn.
+It’s caused by stomach acid backing up into the esophagus.
+This damages the esophageal tissues.
+It often causes heartburn, which may become chronic.